-Alternatively referred to as Thin Film Transistor (TFT) and Active-matrix LCD (AMLCD), an active-matrix display is a liquid crystal display (LCD) introduced with the IBM ThinkPad in 1992.
+Alternatively referred to as TFT (thin-film transistor) and AMLCD (active-matrix LCD), an active-matrix display is an LCD (liquid crystal display) introduced with the IBM ThinkPad in 1992.
 With Active-matrix displays, each pixel is controlled by one to four transistors which can make the screen brighter and more colorful than passive-matrix displays.
-Active-matrix displays also update the screen faster than passive-matrix and are capable of being viewed at a greater viewing angle.
+Active-matrix displays also update the screen faster than passive-matrix displays and are capable of being viewed at a greater viewing angle.
 Because of this improved technology, active-matrix screens are often more expensive than their passive-matrix counterparts.

 While active-matrix displays do have a crisp picture because each pixel has a transistor, they consume more power when running off of a battery.
 Also, because of the number of transistors, there is more of an opportunity for dead pixels.

-In conclusion, the active-matrix may have disadvantages like any technology.
-However, is still recommended by most over the dual-scan technology.
+In conclusion, the active-matrix display may have disadvantages like any technology.
+However, it is still recommended by most over the dual-scan technology.